w3c/wai-tutorials/source/images/complex.html.erb.md

 <aside class="annotation">
   <h4 class="annotation-header"><span class="subhead">Accessibility Support:</span> <code>Longdesc</code>, Web Browsers, and Assistive Technologies</h4>
   <div class="annotation-content">
-    <p><strong><span class="icon icon-warning-sign" aria-hidden="true"></span>Warning!</strong> In Firefox, long descriptions linked by <code>longdesc</code> are available to mouse users through “View description” in the image’s context menu.
+    <p>In Firefox, long descriptions linked by <code>longdesc</code> are available through “View description” in the image’s context menu.
 There is an <a href="https://chrome.google.com/webstore/detail/long-descriptions-in-cont/ohbmencljkleiedahijfkagnmmhbilgp">official Chrome Extension</a> that adds long description access in a similar way.
 Safari has no support for <code>longdesc</code>.
 In other web browsers, <code>longdesc</code> is currently available only to screen reader users.
 Mobile platforms currently do not support <code>longdesc</code>.</p>
     <p>No browser indicates the presence of the <code>longdesc</code> attribute visually.</p>
   </div>
 </aside>